A Guide to Assessing and Implementing the Universal Standards for Social and Environmental Performance Management

 Give the date of the board minutes where information is found, source of information for discussion, or reference to examples cited during interviews with board members or CEO.

-To justify compliance, please elaborate on the reporting line to the board (reporting from Internal Audit to the board, without undue interference from management, and potentially through a dedicated committee; check the frequency of committees and the content of reports (should include a section on corruption and/or fraud cases).
+In case of high risk, check that the Board takes into account in strategic decisions any information highlighting human rights violations (client protection issues / labor right issues).
+To justify compliance, elaborate on the reporting line to the board (reporting from Internal Audit to the board, without undue interference from management, and potentially through a dedicated committee), check the frequency of meetings and the content of the minutes, as well as the reports submitted to the board (which should include a section on corruption and/or fraud cases).

 2.A.3.2 The board uses the following data, provided by management, to monitor the provider’s social strategy (with the listed minimum frequency):